-Janice Tzuling Chik, also known as Janice Chik Breidenbach, is Assistant Professor of Philosophy at Ave Maria University and Associate Member of the Aquinas Institute, Blackfriars Hall at the University of Oxford, where she is also a Visiting Research Scholar (in 2017 and 2019).
-Beginning in July 2019, she is the John and Daria Barry Foundation Fellow at University of Pennsylvania.
+Janice T. Chik is Assistant Professor of Philosophy at Ave Maria University and Associate Member of the Aquinas Institute, Blackfriars Hall at the University of Oxford, where she is also a Visiting Research Scholar (in 2017 and 2019).
+Since 2019, she is the John and Daria Barry Foundation Fellow at the University of Pennsylvania.
 She earned an AB at Princeton University, with degrees in the Woodrow Wilson School of Public and International Affairs and Musical Performance.
 She holds an MA in Philosophy at the University of Texas at Austin, where she was a Darrell K. Royal Fellow in Ethics and American Society, and a PhD Fellow in the Law and Philosophy Program.
 She earned her doctorate in Philosophy at the University of St Andrews, UK, where she was the Scottish Overseas Research Award Scholar from 2010-2013.

 Janice Chik has received research grants from the Royal Institute of Philosophy, the Institute for Humane Studies at George Mason University, the Philosophical Quarterly Research Fund, and the Center on the University and Intellectual Life at the Witherspoon Institute.
 Her research spans the philosophy of action, Aristotelian-Thomistic metaphysics, philosophy of science, and human rights.
 Her work has been published in the Review of Metaphysics, Routledge, University of Cambridge Press, and other venues.
 She has given scholarly talks at universities in the US and abroad, including: Edinburgh, Notre Dame, Oxford, the Fashion Institute of Technology, Princeton, Cambridge, KU Leuven, and St Andrews.
 At AMU, she teaches logic, metaphysics, aesthetics, ethics, philosophy of action, and introduction to philosophy.